Support the UN World Food Programme

 What is it

-3D surface plot Genius is a general purpose calculator program similiar in some aspects to BC, Matlab, Maple or Mathematica.
+3D surface plot Genius is a general purpose calculator program similar in some aspects to BC, Matlab, Maple or Mathematica.
 It is useful both as a simple calculator and as a research or educational tool.
 The syntax is very intuitive and is designed to mimic how mathematics is usually written.
-GEL is the name of its extention language, it stands for Genius Extension Language, clever isn't it?
+GEL is the name of its extension language, it stands for Genius Extension Language, clever isn't it?
 In fact, many of the standard genius functions are written in GEL itself.

 What can it do?